Sept-Îles Lighthouse

 The Sept-Îles Lighthouse is an active lighthouse in Perros-Guirec, (Côtes-d'Armor) France, located on the Île aux moines, an island of the Sept-Îles archipelago in the English Channel.
 The island is accessible, but the lighthouse is closed to the public.

 History

 The first lighthouse, a round tower, was illuminated in May 1835, and then replaced in 1854 by a square tower 16 ft (5 m) taller.

 Destroyed 4 August 1944, it was rebuilt in 1949 and relit in July 1952.

-From 1957 onward, it has the used wind for electric power.
+From 1957 onward, it has used wind for electric power.
 The wind turbine is the most powerful in service of a French lighthouse.

 The archipelago of Sept-Îles has been a bird sanctuary since 1912.

 The Sept-Îles Lighthouse was one of the last French lighthouses to be de-manned, and only became automated at the end of August 2007.